The Becraft Guide to Avoiding Deportation

 8. Voluntary Departure

 If no other legal remedies are available, an individual may request voluntary departure.
-This allows them to leave the U.S. on their own terms rather than being forcibly removed.
-This method for avoiding deportation has some advantages, including the ability to reapply for legal entry in the future without the penalties associated with deportation.
+This allows them to leave the U.S. on their own terms rather than being forcibly removed, including the ability to reapply for legal entry in the future without the penalties associated with deportation.

 9. Appeals and Motions to Reopen

-If a removal order is issued, there are still opportunities to challenge the decision through appeals and motions.
+If a removal order is issued, there are still opportunities to challenge the decision through appeals and motions to reopen or reconsider.
 The appeals process can be complex, requiring legal expertise to navigate successfully.

 Deportation is a serious legal matter, but numerous legal options exist for individuals at risk of removal.
 Seeking immediate legal counsel is essential.
-Immigration law is complex and constantly evolving, and having an experienced attorney can make a significant difference in achieving a favorable outcome.
+At the Law Office of Todd Becraft, we bring years of experience helping people avoid removal.
+Call us today: 213-388-1821.